zkytony/robotdev/spot/docs/Functions/Mapping.md

 this by setting `cloud_voxel_size` to `0.01` for rtabmap node" (to get higher resolution as much as shown in rtabmapviz).
 "You may also want to reduce cloud_decimation to 1 (default 4) if you want even more points."

+To change the resolution of the occupancy grid map, set the `Grid/CellSize` parameter for the `rtabmap` node.
+By default, it is `0.05`.
+Also, see [this Github issue question](https://github.com/introlab/rtabmap_ros/issues/717#issue-1138872131) for a dump of parameters for rtabmap_ros.

 ## APPENDIX: rtabmap Installation